ClarkeMiller/Miller-MADA-project-3/code/analysis-code/README.md

-# analysis-code
+# Analysis-code

-This folder contains  an R script with a bit of a statistical analysis.
-This is only implemented as an R script, no Quarto version.
+This folder contains  R script code to accomplish a more detailed data analysis.
+This folder also includes a "sandbox" for exploring new code and processing avenues of approach that may not appear in the final analysis code.